 Topics.
-The positions in our group are focused on designing Parameterized Algorithms for problems in Formal Program Verification and Satisfiability Modulo Theories (SMT).
+The ERC-funded positions in our group are focused on designing Parameterized Algorithms for problems in Formal Program Verification and Satisfiability Modulo Theories (SMT).
 The ERC project SPES focuses on the wide family of problems in program verification that are currently being solved by means of reductions to SMT.
-Its goal is to exploit the structural and sparsity properties of programs, which are inherited by SMT instances, to design bespoke SMT-solving algorithms that are much more efficient than the current state-ofthe-art and scale to much larger programs.
+Its goal is to exploit the structural and sparsity properties of programs, which are inherited by SMT instances, to design bespoke SMT-solving algorithms that are much more efficient than the current state-of-the-art and scale to much larger programs.
 It is particularly focused on the non-linear theories of integers and reals (NIA/NRA).
+We also have MIUR-funded positions focusing on Parameterized Algorithms in Compiler Optimization.
+Students can also be admitted to the standard GSSI PhD scholarship, which has no particular research focus.

 Expectations and Desired Qualities.
 Candidates are expected to be comfortable and fluent in programming, especially implementing algorithmic ideas and combinations of various data structures, and have a strong mathematical background.
 Prior research experience in theoretical computer science or computational mathematics is a plus, as is a track-record of success in computing and mathematics Olympiads or competitive programming.
 The successful candidates will complete a truly interdisciplinary and impactful PhD and their research will interface with SMT-solving, parameterized algorithms, logic, graph decompositions, compilers, program analysis and computational real algebraic geometry.
 While knowledge in all of these areas is certainly not expected at the beginning of the PhD, the successful candidate is expected to be able and eager to learn about them during their doctoral studies and use them in their research.